-Members of the exiled Kachin community and their Burmese friends living in the Indian capital New Delhi held a protest last week to demand justice in the case of the two Kachin teachers who were found raped and murdered in northern Shan state on January 20th.
+Members of the exiled Kachin community and their Burmese friends living in the Indian capital New Delhi held a protest last week to demand justice in the case of the two Kachin teachers who were found raped and murdered in Northern Shan state on 20th January.

 The protesters called for the Burmese government to uphold the law and launch a proper investigation into the killing of the two teachers.
 It is widely believed that the rape and murder was carried out by Burma army personnel, however a military owned newspaper has already issued a warning against those who make this accusation.

 “We, therefore, demand the Burmese Government and Army stop state-sponsored sexual violence again Kachin Communities and bring to justice those guilty of such crimes,” said the statement issued by members of the Kachin community in Delhi.
-The statement was issued January 30th the day the protest took place.
+The statement was issued on 30th January, the day of the protest.

 The naked and badly beaten bodies of the two volunteer teachers Tangbau Hkawn Nan Tsin (21) and Maran Lu Ra (20) were found in Kawng Hka Village in Muse Township, Northern Shan State last month.
 The teachers were volunteers from the Kachin Baptist Convention’s (KBC) who were helping disadvantaged youth in the area.